 - All mentioned in Weekend Packs, plus…

 - A few luxury items like a camp chair, camp shoes, pillow

 - A warmer sleeping bag and cushier sleeping pad

-Winter-worthy versions of all of the above, plus…
+- Winter-worthy versions of other Packs content, plus…

 - Mountaineering gear